 Reflections of China is a 360-degree short film in the China Pavilion.
 The film visits a lot of iconic Chinese locations, including some that are rarely accessible to Western camera crews.
 The cinematography is great and the 360-degree screening makes it really interesting.

 At certain showtimes, you can also meet Mulan at the front of the theater for a photo-op and autograph.

 The Beauty and the Beast Sing-along show is geared toward children, but adults (like me) who adore this animated film will appreciate the comedy.
 The sing-along follows Le Fou’s telling of how Belle fell in love with the Beast, crediting him with nearly all the pivotal moments of their love story.

 This is a fun and relaxing way to take a break in the middle of a hot day with young kids.

 O!
 Canada (8/10)

 O!
 Canada has also been recently renovated, taking place inside Canada’s 360 degree theater.
 No longer is this show the funny and somewhat corny display as once was; it’s now a beautifully picturesque story of each of Canada’s individual provinces, telling what makes each one unique.

 Hollywood Studios’ Best Entertainment & Attractions

 The floats are one of the coolest parts of the show, carrying a host of well-known characters.
 It’s all pretty entertaining, especially for kids.
-Although it could use an update, if you had to choose between Fantasmic! and Star Wars: A Galactic Spectacular fireworks show, we’d go with Fantasmic!
+Although it could use an update, if you had to choose between Fantasmic! and the current Hollywood Studios fireworks display, we’d go with Fantasmic!